sensorlab/link-quality-estimation/linkQualityEstimation/datasets/trace5_JSI_20161124/scripts/README.md

 #### statistics.py

-This script calculates PRR and five number summary of RSSI values for each link.
+This script calculates PRR and a five number summary of RSSI values for each link.
 The script also illustrates PRR vs transmission gain, RSSI vs transmission gain and RSSI vs PRR.

 #### transform.py